Beatallica: History

 The CD contains a bonus track, Beatallica's cover of the JBO song "Eine Guten Tag Zum Sterben" (English translation: "A Good Day for Dying").
-Also of note is fact that Beatallica recorded this cover song singing in German, making this the second song they have released singing in German.
+Beatallica recorded this cover song singing in German, making this the second song they have released singing in German.
 Beatallica's cover version of the song was also included on the JBO 2009 album I Don't Like Metal – I Love It (Limited Edition version that includes a bonus CD).

 Winter Plunderband was released on November 17, 2009.
-It is Beatallica's first ever Holiday Season release.
-The (EP) album is only available as a CD at Beatallica live shows (very limited pressing) and can also be purchased as a Digital Download which includes Digital Booklet with artwork, lyrics and photos (including Beatallica and Metallica together).
-The songs included are covers of Paul McCartney's "Wonderful Christmastime" and John Lennon and Yoko Ono's "Happy Christmas (War Is Over)" and also the very first two Beatallica original songs "Hella Day For Holiday" and "Heretic".
+It is Beatallica's first holiday-season release.
+The (EP) album is only available as a CD at Beatallica live shows (very limited pressing) and can also be purchased as a digital download, which includes digital booklet with artwork, lyrics and photos (including Beatallica and Metallica together).
+The songs included are covers of Paul McCartney's "Wonderful Christmastime" and John Lennon and Yoko Ono's "Happy Christmas (War Is Over)" and also the first two Beatallica original songs, "Hella Day For Holiday" and "Heretic".

-Beatallica toured Germany in December 2009 supporting JBO who were celebrating their 20th anniversary.
-During the tour Jaymz would join J.B.O on stage to sing "Ein Guter Tag Zum Sterben" in German.
-On the final night of the tour in Berlin, J.B.O. (mainly Vito C.) hijacked Beatallica's set by playing AC/DC's song "Highway to Hell" on guitar from backstage.
+Beatallica toured Germany in December 2009 supporting JBO, who were celebrating their 20th anniversary.
+During the tour Jaymz would join JBO on stage to sing "Ein Guter Tag Zum Sterben" in German.
+On the final night of the tour in Berlin, JBO (mainly Vito C.) hijacked Beatallica's set by playing AC/DC's song "Highway to Hell" on guitar from backstage.
 Beatallica had no idea what was going on and thought a CD somehow was being played in error from the soundboard.
-During J.B.O.'s final set, Beatallica came out on stage wearing J.B.O.'s pink robes, which they stole from their dressing room, and took over the stage dancing around and drinking.
-Jaymz used a 'Beatallica Arschwaschlappen' to wipe Hannes Holzmann's face, much to the amusement of the sold-out audience.
+During JBO's final set, Beatallica came out on stage wearing JBO's pink robes, which they stole from their dressing room, and took over the stage dancing around and drinking.
+Jaymz used a "Beatallica Arschwaschlappen" to wipe Hannes Holzmann's face, much to the amusement of the sold-out audience.

-March 5, 2009, saw the release for Beatallica's second (and third) official video entitled "Fuel on the Hill (and Benzin auf dem Berg)".
+March 5, 2009, saw the release for Beatallica's second (and third) official video, entitled "Fuel on the Hill (and Benzin auf dem Berg)".

 On April 16, 2013, Beatallica's third album, Abbey Load, was released.
 Unlike other Beatallica albums, the songs on this album maintain the original lyrics written by the Beatles.

-On November 12, 2021, their fourth album The Devolver Album was released, with a preview of the first song "Wherever and Everywhere" being released on the band's official YouTube channel on October 1, 2021.
+On November 12, 2021, their fourth album, The Devolver Album, was released, with a preview of the first song, "Wherever and Everywhere", being released on the band's official YouTube channel on October 1, 2021.